KataChannel/katastarterkit/DEPLOY-TO-GITHUB.md

-# 🚀 GitHub Deploy Instructions for KataCore
+# 🚀 GitHub Deploy Instructions for Timonacore

 ## ✅ Repository Setup Complete

-The KataCore project has been successfully prepared and linked to GitHub repository:
+The Timonacore project has been successfully prepared and linked to GitHub repository:
 **https://github.com/KataChannel/katastarterkit.git**

 ## 📋 Next Steps to Deploy